KenniBlank/KenniBlank/README.md

 ---

 If you expected motivational quotes or fancy stats, sorry to disappoint.
 But here is a quick tip "When in doubt, comment it out".

-But hey, at least you made it this far.
-You read this far?
-Impressive.
 Now go touch some grass.